aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 ## Pack Declaration

-Every MDL file must start with a pack declaration:
+**Single file compilation**: Every MDL file must start with a pack declaration when compiled individually.

+**Multi-file compilation**: Only the first file should have a pack declaration.
+All other files are treated as modules.

 ```mdl
 pack "Pack Name" [description "Description"] [pack_format N]